etiennebr/rstdocs/Applications/Learning/ComputeConfusionMatrix.rst

 The input classification image.

 **Matrix output**
-Filename to store the output matrix (csv format)
+Filename to store the output matrix (csv format).

 **Ground truth**
-Choice of ground truth format Available choices are:
+Choice of ground truth format.
+Available choices are:

 - **Ground truth as a raster image**

- - **Input reference image** : Input image containing the ground truth labels
+ - **Input reference image** : Input image containing the ground truth labels.

 - **Ground truth as a vector data file**

- - **Input reference vector data** : Input vector data of the ground truth
+ - **Input reference vector data** : Input vector data of the ground truth.

- - **Field name** : Field name containing the label values
+ - **Field name** : Field name containing the label values.

 **Value for nodata pixels**
 Label for the NoData class.
 Such input pixels will be discarded from the ground truth and from the input classification map.
 By default, 'nodatalabel = 0'.

 **Available RAM (Mb)**
-Available memory for processing (in MB)
+Available memory for processing (in MB).

 **Load otb application from xml file**
-Load otb application from xml file
+Load otb application from xml file.

 **Save otb application to xml file**
-Save otb application to xml file
+Save otb application to xml file.

 Example
 -------